 English

-The English curriculum at Ambleside encompasses the following areas: reading, writing, SPaG (spelling, punctuation and grammar) and handwriting.
+The English curriculum at Ambleside encompasses the following areas: phonics, reading, writing, SPaG (spelling, punctuation and grammar) and handwriting.

 Reading at Ambleside

-Our aim is that the children will be competent readers by the time they leave Ambleside CE Primary School.
+Our aim is that the children will be competent readers by the time they leave Ambleside Primary School.
 They will actively seek to read a wide range of genres and take pleasure in recommending books to their peers.
 We want them to develop their comprehension skills sufficiently so that they are able to access what they need in their secondary education journey and beyond.

-- Accelerated Reader: In Key Stage 2, the children transition from Anima Phonics to Accelerated Reader and Spelling Shed.
+- Accelerated Reader: In Key Stage 2, the children transition from Read Write Inc books to Accelerated Reader and Spelling Shed.
 Accelerated Reader closely scrutinises their reading ability and tailors their choice of reading materials based upon a reading range.
 This engages the children as they have quizzes to pass at the end of each book as well as half termly word counts to aim towards achieving.
-Again, the children in years 3-6 have opportunities to read with a range of adults in school.
-Story time is timetabled daily across school and is highly regarded by the children.
-We love to express our enjoyment for reading with them.
-All classes have the opportunity to choose books from our school libraries but we also visit the local library on a rota basis.
-We celebrate World Book Day annually and have great links with our local, independent bookshop.
+The children in years 3-6 have opportunities to read with a range of adults in school.

 Writing at Ambleside